Douglas Langworthy, a dramaturg and translator, died on March 9. He was 61.

 Doug wrote some chamber opera libretti, including Larry Delinger’s Medea.
 His reworking of Brecht’s Good Person of Setzuan was produced during his tenure at Oregon Shakespeare Festival, and more recently his adaptation of Shakespeare’s Henry VI was seen as part of the Play on! initiative there.
 He had hopes of finding a second production of his Good Person, yet he was seemingly not ambitious for recognition either as a writer or dramaturg—his mission, instead, was always to support and develop the playwrights he worked with.

-By the time Doug joined us in the literary office at Denver Center in 2008, after a stint as staff dramaturg at OSF, he already had an impressive résumé, with a graduate degree in dramaturgy from Yale and years writing and editor for American Theatre.
+By the time Doug joined us in the literary office at Denver Center in 2008, after a stint as staff dramaturg at OSF, he already had an impressive résumé, with a graduate degree in dramaturgy from Yale and years writing and editing for American Theatre.
 He joined DCTC’s associate artistic director and new-play development director, Bruce Sevy, and myself, in the role of literary manager.
 Our main mission was to solicit and read play submissions for our annual Colorado New Play Summit.
 Doug quietly slotted into our office and mission, bringing with him a roster of emerging playwrights and dramaturgs to add to our own.
 He steadily expanded his role at the theatre, hosting audience Q&As, overseeing the season study guides, searching out playwrights for commission, doing dramaturgical research for the season, and most important, working as a team member on the summit itself.
 Early on we had committed to doing professional productions of summit plays; finding great new work was paramount for us.
 Doug played a vital role, along with Sevy and his crew, in the exponentially growing success of the summit.

 Doug and I didn’t always see eye to eye.
 He was drawn to plays with weight and significance, and when, for instance, Bruce and I suggested Matthew Lopez’s The Legend of Georgia McBride for the summit, Doug initially deemed it “too light.”
 He later enthusiastically recanted when it proved to be an unprecedented hit for DCTC.
 He especially responded to plays with classical references, such as our commissioned The Book of Will by Lauren Gunderson, or contemporary social commentary, such as Rogelio Martinez’s When Tang Met Laika.
 And then there were great days, as when we discovered plays like Sam Hunter’s The Whale, and took it on to workshop and premiere.
 A particular highlight of Doug’s Denver career was his dramaturgical work on DCTC’s production of Lynn Nottage’s Ruined; he made two trips to Uganda on a grant to meet with women there who had served as inspirations for the play’s characters, an assignment he found particularly exciting.